mattcooperdev/oh-baby/README.md

 -   The Website was tested on Google Chrome, Firefox, Microsoft Edge and Safari browsers.
 -   The Website was tested through Responsinator [(results here)](http://www.responsinator.com/?url=https%3A%2F%2Fyescoops.github.io%2Foh-baby%2F) to check any responsiveness issues.
 -   The website was viewed on a variety of devices such as Desktop, Apple Laptop, Oppo G13 mobile, iPhone 8 & iPhoneX.
--   A large amount of testing was done to ensure that all pages were linking correctly.
+-   A large amount of testing was done to ensure that functionality was working as expected.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-### Known Bugs
+### Known Bugs / Improvements

--   On screen sizes with a height greater than 935px, the background image does not cover.
--   When the rules modal is called, the background image shrinks.
+-   In certain landscape dimensions the game area does not fit into the viewport and scrolling is required.
+-   I would like to implement further quizzes in future where a User can select a particular age bracket they wanted to focus their quiz on (eg. newborns, 3-6 months, toddlers).
+-   The ability to send the User their results by inputting their email address in the results modal at the end of the Quiz would be another feature I would like to add.
+In turn, this data could be used to entice the User back to the site with follow up emails and further promotional messages as the site grew.

 ---